Proxy voting: Guyana

 Proxy voting played an important role in Guyana politics in the 1960s.
 Prior to and during the 1961 elections, proxies had been severely restricted.
 Some restrictions were lifted, and there was a rise in proxy votes cast from 300 in 1961 to 6,635 in 1964.
 After that election, the Commonwealth Team of Observers voiced concern about proxy votes being liable to fraud.
 The proxy voting rules were relaxed further, and in 1969, official figures recorded 19,287 votes cast by proxy, about 7% of the total votes cast (an increase from 2.5% in 1964 to 1968).
 Amidst allegations of fraud, more restrictions were placed on proxy voting in 1973; in that year, about 10,000 votes were cast by proxy.

 India

 In 2003, India's People's Representative Act was amended to allow armed forces personnel to appoint a proxy to vote on their behalf.

 Iraq

 In Iraq, the Electoral Laws of 1924 and 1946 ruled out the possibility of proxy voting, except for illiterates, who could appoint someone to write for them.

+Netherlands

+In the Netherlands, proxy voting is legal and regulated by the Electoral Council.
+Each voter is allowed to cast up to two proxy votes.
+Proxy voting is common, with around 10% of all votes having been cast by proxy voting in the 2026 Dutch municipal elections.

+Proxy voting made national headlines in 2026, when an unspecified municipal council candidate in the town of Gorinchem was accused of coercing voters into using proxy votes in two polling stations, causing the election to be invalidated and a new election being held.